tilkb/lungsegmentation/README.md

 + tomovetites.m: project lung mask from CT to tomo with the correct matrix

 ##How to use:

 ###Prepocessing of the images

-+ If you need any preprocessing, you can use temp forlder for DTS images image_scale.m is for resize the images.
++ If you need any preprocessing, you can use temp folder for DTS images image_scale.m is for resize the images.
 + You have to to put images to resize_from folder and get the results in resize_to folder.

 ###Build model before first running

 + Put the binary images which descibes the shape of the lung to Model_images folder.
 + You can create a folder in Model_images/axial for each axial CT imageset.
-These images must describe the volumendistibution os the lung.
+These images must describe the volume of distribution of the lung.
-+ After theese steps, please run ModelBuilder.m
++ After these steps, please run ModelBuilder.m

 ![Segmented lung on CT slice](Modell_images/MASK139.png?raw=true "Reference Lung")

 ###Run the segmentetion on DTS

 + Put the DTS images to source folder and put reference masks(binary image) to reference folder in the same order
 + Open segment.m set the central images and run it.
-You can modify theese parameters.
+You can modify these parameters.
 + Results will appear in the result folder and PREFIX_result.csv file will contain the metrics of the result

 ###Run the segmentetion on axial CT images

 + Put images to source and run CT segmenter.m and the segmented images will appear in result folder
 ![Segmented lung on CT slice](temp/segmented/ct/CT001.png?raw=true "Segmented lung on CT slice")

-##How does it works?
+##How does it work?

 + You can read about it in my paper and my Thesis (unfortunately it is Hungarian, if you have question, please contact me)
 + Read BSc-thesis.pdf and IMEKO-final-paper.pdf